Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Adding Scattering Component

-We introduce an additional profile $f_S(\lambda)$ to fit a polarization component due to scattering, which normally occurs at shorter wavelengths.
-The template profile $f_S(\lambda)$ is chosen to be proportional to the scattering albedo of graphite dust, since the albedo of silicates is essentially zero in the mid-IR (dust albedo curves are shown in the Appendix Figure \ref{DustAlbedo}).
 All template profiles are shown in Figure \ref{Aitken-Profiles}: the red dashed curve is absorptive profile $f_A(\lambda)$, the blue dot-dashed curve is the emissive profile $f_E(\lambda)$, and the violet short-dashed curve is the scattering profile $f_S(\lambda)$.
 The silicate absorption profile is normalized to unity at it's peak, the emission template profile is normalized at 13.5 $\mu$m, and the scattering albedo profile is normalized at 7.5 $\mu$m.
 The exact normalization is not important since they are templates for fits.
+The profiles $f_A(\lambda)$ and $f_E(\lambda)$ will always be probing polarization from silicate grains because of the origin of the templates, whereas $f_S(\lambda)$ will always be modeling scattering polarization from graphite (carbonaceous) grains.